JiscSD/octopus/api/README.md

 ```bash
 ~/api$ npx prisma migrate dev --name new_migration_name
 ```

-You can then apply the changes made by the new migration using the two commands above (generate and migrate reset).

 More information on migrations in Prisma can be found here: [Prisma Migrate Documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate/).